 Council's sustainability programs and strategies help protect native bush and wildlife, and minimise waste and energy use in Eurobodalla Shire.

 Help protect and improve our natural environment.
-Together with up to 400 dedicated local volunteers, we're working to regenerate the bush, and restore estuaries and beaches.
+Together with 300 dedicated local volunteers, we're working to regenerate the bush, and restore estuaries and beaches.

 Eurobodalla supports diverse ecosystems and habitats.
 Eurobodalla is also home to many threatened species and endangered ecological communities, including flying-foxes.